-is an agreement between an employer and employee that clarifies the conditions, rights, responsibilities and duties of the employee whilst they are employed.
+An Employment Contract is an agreement between an employer and employee that clarifies the conditions, rights, responsibilities and duties of the employee whilst they're employed.

-Whilst there are basic details that should be covered in every contract of employment, every job is different so you may want to speak to a lawyer about certain clauses that are more complicated before including them.
+So, seeing as they're so useful, what does a Contract of Employment include?
+Whilst there are basic details that should be covered in every Contract of Employment, every job is different so you may want to speak to a lawyer about certain clauses that are more complicated before including them.
 You may also want to get legal advice if as an employee you do not fully understand these more complex clauses in your written contract.

 First of all, names and addresses should be included so it’s clear who the agreement is shared by.